AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

 1. Add SyncVar to the field you want to sync.
 The field should almost ALWAYS be private.
 NEVER allow the field to be directly modified by other components.
     * If the field needs to be viewable externally, create a public readonly accessor.
     * If other components need to know when the syncvar changes, create a UnityEvent they can subscribe to which you invoke in your hook method.
 2. Define a private hook method named "Sync(name of field)".
 The first line of the hook should update the field based on the new value.
 Do NOT make a protected or public hook method.
+Starting the method name with Sync is important because it makes it easier for others to know that this method is exclusively for changing this syncvar.
     * There don't seem to be many cases where you would want a syncvar without a hook, because that implies the client would need to be polling the SyncVar field on a regular basis, which could be a performance issue.
 3. Override OnStartClient and invoke the hook, passing it the current value of the field.
 If you are extending a component, make sure to call base.OnStartClient().
 This ensures the SyncVar hook is called based on the initial value of the field that the server sends.